MartijnKeesmaat/Axis/README.md

 #Axis

-Axis is a component driven boilerplate which can be extended to a modular framework.
-It strives to create projects with beautifully organized code, this is achieved by adapting the **BEM** methodology and using a **SMACSS** inspired structure.
+Axis is a **component driven boilerplate** which can be extended to a modular **framework**.
+It strives to create projects with beautifully organized code, this is achieved by adapting the **BEM** methodology and using a SMACSS inspired structure.
 With this approach Axis is ready to face small, large and long lasting projects.

 <br>